-Louisiana’s a haven for equestrian enthusiasts featuring miles of serene trails crisscrossing the state.
+Louisiana is a haven for equestrian enthusiasts featuring miles of serene trails crisscrossing the state.
 Imagine riding through cypress swamps located just a short drive from New Orleans, or sauntering up a well-worn path deep in the pine forests of the northern part of the Bayou State.
-In Louisiana, you’re never more than a few hours’ drive from breathtaking views you can see from your saddle.
+Here, you’re never more than a few hours’ drive from breathtaking views you can see from your saddle.

 This State Park on the north shore of Lake Pontchartrain has 14 miles of designated horse trails that wind through a variety of terrains, from the shoreline of the sandy Bogue Chitto River to the tupelo-cypress forests that surround it.
 Bring your horse and ride the trails, or stop by Rocky Bottom Tubing and Canoeing (located inside the park) to embark on a lazy afternoon of fun on the water.